-Begin with the low profile and flat keyboard, the sleek and compact design of Apple Magic makes it highest rated ergonomic keyboard.
+Let’s begin with the low profile and flat keyboard, the sleek and compact design of Apple Magic makes it the highest rated ergonomic keyboard.

 The advanced-level keyboard comes with a scissor-switch mechanism under keys while a short key travel distance makes it super comfortable and accurate for long typing sessions.

-Even though Apple Magic is not a well-featured keyboard, they designed it to be simpler for optimal comfort.
-When it comes to functioning, it never leaves users disappointed as the ultra-thin keyboard is all good to type on.
+Even though Apple Magic is not a well-featured keyboard, they designed it to be simple for optimal comfort.
+When it comes to functioning, it never leaves users disappointed as the ultra-thin keyboard is great to type on.

-Since it offers a low range of actuation that enables you smooth touch typing, as well as the low profile keyboard, makes ease for your fingers and wrists while maintaining a natural wrist angle.
+Since it offers a low range of actuation that enables you smooth touch typing, as well as the low profile keyboard, it makes it easy for your fingers and wrists while maintaining a natural wrist angle.
 You also can consider this best keyboard for Dota 2 to play at any time.